Last Updated on

 While RTWs theoretically offer a better deal compared to purchasing individual tickets on your own, you are giving up a certain amount of freedom by doing so.
 For example, you must consistently travel either east or west around the globe with minimal backtracking and use the tickets within 12 months of the first flight.

 If we were to buy an RTW we would have gone with oneworld.
-This group includes some of the biggies: American Airlines, British Airways, Cathay Pacific and Qantas along with eight others.
+This group includes some of the biggies: American Airlines, British Airways, Cathay Pacific, Japan Airlines and Qantas along with ten others.
 If there’s someplace you want to go, oneworld will get you there.
 They allow up to 16 segments, priced at about $8,000 for Economy and $12,500 for Business Class.
 Considering the number of 10+ hour and overnight flights it takes to get around the world, the $4,500 upgrade for Business Class may be worth it for those who can swing it.

 As is typical with these fares, the traveler flies in one direction but on oneworld this is not a rigid rule.
 For example, we planned on traveling from east to west starting in North America then proceeding to Asia, Australia, the Middle East, Africa, Europe, South America and back to North America.
 Those geography buffs out there (let’s face it, if you’re looking into buying one of these tickets you are one) will notice that the flight from Asia to Australia backtracks us back east a bit.
 Even though the overall trip was generally east to west that backtrack was allowed since we were going to a new continent.